FMJansen/fmjansen.com/_posts/2023-08-30-capitalism-and-design.md

 The need to cut costs incentivises those organisations to hire designers when it promises to deliver a return on investment.
 If administrative software or more user-friendly citizen-facing apps lead to less time spent by employees of that organisation, it will reduce operational costs: a great investment.

 The focus on increasing productivity and efficiency isn’t necessarily a bad thing, of course.
-It’s not _bad_ to make a governmental website more user friendly.
+It’s not _bad_ to make a governmental website more user-friendly.
 It helps both citizens and civil servants save time on repetitive and boring tasks.
 We should, however, watch out for the potential detrimental effects.
 You could easily imagine an organisation that decides to remove the options to call or visit a counter, because ‘the website is now easy to use’.
 The exclusion of people who need those options is likely to be ignored when we’re focused on profit.

 ## Escaping capitalism